shane-lamb/campfire-notify-action/README.md

 ![bot secret](docs/bot-secret.png)

-Here I've named the bot "GitHub" and given it a suitable icon.
+Here I've named the bot "GitHub" and uploaded a matching icon as the profile picture.

 Each room has a unique `curl` command that you can use to post messages to that room.